-The Black Stars were brought to the brink of tears by the reaction of Ghanaians to their recent win that qualified them the 7th consecutive time for the African Cup of Nations.
+Ghana’s Black Stars were brought to the brink of tears by the reaction of their countrymen to the recent win that qualified them the 7th consecutive time for the African Cup of Nations.

 Generally, one of the most painful and crippling moments for celebrities is that moment when it dawns on them that they have lost their fan support and backup.
-That of Ghana’s National football team is a tearful one as they were greeted by a heartbreaking level of disillusionment from fans after beating Mauritius 2-0 to qualify for the 2017 AFCON on Sunday in the city of Belle Vue Maurel.
+That of Ghana’s Black Stars is a tearful one as they were greeted by a heartbreaking level of disillusionment from fans after beating Mauritius 2-0 to qualify for the 2017 AFCON on Sunday in the city of Belle Vue Maurel.

 Although their win was a staggering one which every country would have heralded with loud and noisome celebrations, the Black Stars’ achievement was belittled by their own fatherland.